Apteco/apteco-api/pkg/docs/PeopleStageApi.md

 system_name = 'system_name_example' # str | The name of the FastStats system to act on
 element_id = 'element_id_example' # str | The id of the PeopleStage element to view
 timeout_in_seconds = 56 # int | The number of seconds before the request will time out.
 Leave unspecified to use the default value given in the PeopleStage service's configuration (optional) filter = 'filter_example' # str | Filter the list of items using a simple expression language.
-The available list of fields are Id, CommunicationsCount, DeliveriesCount, MessagesCount, CampaignsCount, FirstRan, LastRan (optional) order_by = 'order_by_example' # str | Order the items by a given field (in ascending order unless the field is preceeded by a \"-\" character).
-The available list of fields are Id, CommunicationsCount, DeliveriesCount, MessagesCount, CampaignsCount, FirstRan, LastRan (optional) offset = 56 # int | The number of items to skip in the (potentially filtered) result set before returning subsequent items. (optional) count = 56 # int | The maximum number of items to show from the (potentially filtered) result set. (optional) date_range = 'date_range_example' # str | Limit the date range of the returned data using a simple expression language.
+The available list of fields are Id, CommunicationsCount, DeliveriesCount, MessagesCount, CampaignsCount, FirstRan, LastRan. (optional) order_by = 'order_by_example' # str | Order the items by a given field (in ascending order unless the field is preceeded by a \"-\" character).
+The available list of fields are Id, CommunicationsCount, DeliveriesCount, MessagesCount, CampaignsCount, FirstRan, LastRan. (optional) offset = 56 # int | The number of items to skip in the (potentially filtered) result set before returning subsequent items. (optional) count = 56 # int | The maximum number of items to show from the (potentially filtered) result set. (optional) date_range = 'date_range_example' # str | Limit the date range of the returned data using a simple expression language.
 The name of the field to use is Date (optional)